Opening Night: Nationals open 2022 season against Mets | WTOP News

 Food

-Fans going to the game may noticed that one of Navy Yard’s popular sports bars may not have their “streatery” open for pregame action.
+Fans going to the game may notice that one of Navy Yard’s popular sports bars might not have their “streatery” open for pregame action.
 The owner of Walters, Jeremy Gifford, said D.C.’s Department of Transportation told him its streatery was not compliant, and that “due to public safety and traffic safety,” the restaurant couldn’t use it on game days.

 Inside the ballpark, food options are going local this year with several options that fans haven’t had before.
 Area favorites you’ll find on the menu this year include Rockland’s BBQ, Hard Times Chili, Duke’s Grocery and Roaming Rooster.